 Easy Hiking Trails in Badlands National Park

-Easy Hiking Trails
+Easy Badlands Hiking Trails

-As you park and exit your car you are directly in front of the starting point of three easy hikes.
+As you park and exit your car you are directly in front of the starting point of three easy Badlands National Park hikes.
 The Door Trail, Window Trail, and Notch Trail are all located at this point.
 You will probably have time to do all of these hikes if you start early in the morning.

-These hikes are so easy that even your kids will enjoy them and be able to keep up without complaining.
+These Badlands hikes are so easy that even your kids will enjoy them and be able to keep up without complaining.
 Let's explore them below.

-Round Trip Length .8 miles
+Round Trip Length: .8 miles

-This may be the best hiking trail in the badlands if you are planning on a short and sweet hike that will give you a good feel of the landscape at the park.
-The path starts on a boardwalk but then continues on a rough uneven surface marked with yellow flags to direct you which way to go.
+This may be the best Badlands hiking trail in the entire park.
+If you are planning on a short and sweet Badlands hike that will give you a good feel of the landscape at the park this Badlands trail is it!

-Round TripLength 1.5 miles
+Round Trip Length:1.5 miles

-Easy (unless afraid of heights)
+Difficulty: Easy (unless afraid of heights)

 My kids really liked the ladder part.
 It wasn't scary or too steep.
 With that said, don’t do this if you’re afraid of heights (or for that matter falling off of ladders!).
 We saw one person coming down very slowly, and getting a healthy dose of encouragement.

-Round Trip Length .25 miles
+Round Trip Length: .25 miles

-This trail gives you an entirely different view than the door trail.
+This Badlands trail gives you an entirely different view than the door trail.
 I kind of think it is an outlook area because it is almost too short to be called a hike in my book!
 But the views are incredible and a little different than the Door Trail.

 Best Hikes in Badlands National Park for More Experienced Hikers

-There are a few trails that more experienced hikers may want to try.
+There are a few Badlands trails that more experienced hikers may want to try.
 The Castle Trail, Medicine Root Trail, and the Saddle Pass Trail.

-Round Trip Length – 10.8 Miles
+Round Trip Length: 10.8 Miles

 No Dogs Allowed

-The Castle Trail is the longest maintained trail at Badlands National Park.
-This trail also begins at the same parking lot (badlands loop) where the easier hikes are located, but you will cross the street.
+The Castle Trail is the longest-maintained trail at Badlands National Park.
+This trail also begins at the same parking lot (badlands loop) where the easier hikes at Badlands are located, but you will cross the street.

-This hike is mostly grasslands.
+This Badling hiking trail is mostly grasslands.
 It is a flat long hike!
 Because the Badlands consist of both rock formations and grasslands you may see some rock formations on this hike but mostly grassy areas.

-Medicine Root Trail
+5. Medicine Root Trail

-Round Trip Length 4.4 miles
+Round Trip Length: 4.4 miles

 No Dogs Allowed